Glossary

 IncidentIs one, or more, of the following: an unplanned release of energy that actually resulted in injury, occupational illness, environmental harm or damage to assets, a near miss, damage or potential damage to company reputation, breach of regulatory compliance and/or legislation, security breach (including cybersecurity breach).

-Just transitionPlease see page 68 of the Climate Transition Action Plan and 2023 Progress Report for more information on just transition.
+Just transitionPlease see Just transition webpage and for further information on page 68 of the Climate Transition Action Plan and 2023 Progress Report.

 JVJoint Venture